Should a woman shower upon entering the Miqat

 Hadith Adi in which the Prophet (peace be upon him) said to him "if your life is prolonged, you shall live to see Adh-Dha'inah (a woman) traveling from Al-Hirah (in Iraq) all the way until she performs Tawaf of the Ka'bah, fearing no one except Allah."

 They also cite Qiyas.
-They compare a woman traveling alone to that of a woman who converts to Islam in the land of the Kuffar.
+They compare a woman traveling alone to a woman who converts to Islam in the land of the Kuffar.
 Or a Muslim woman who may have escaped from the clutches of the disbelievers - in both cases there is unanimous agreement that she is permitted to travel alone.
 So should the case be in her traveling alone to perform Hajj.

-The Hanafiyyah and the Hanabilah reject these proofs with the authentic Ahadith that forbade a woman from traveling alone.
+The Hanafiyyah and the Hanabilah reject these proofs with the authentic Ahadith that forbid a woman from traveling alone.
 It is true, they say, that the Hadith of Adi is authentic, but it was a statement of the Prophet (peace be upon him) that did not amount to him sanctioning the act.
 Rather, it was an account to Adi of what would happen in the future.

 As Imam Ash-Shawkani said, it is more befitting to take the Hadith to mean that such a thing would happen - not that it is permissible.
 This is so there would be no contradiction between it and the Ahadith that forbid women from traveling alone.